ForkPrince/FlappyBirdPython/README.md

 ## Setup

 1. Download python [here](https://www.python.org/downloads/).
-3. Download the github then extract it.
+3. Download the projet on github then extract it.
 4. Open cmd.
 5. Use `cd [directory]` to go to the directory that the game is in.
 6. Do `pip install pygame`.